kisslinux/repo/README.md

 ### `post-install`

 The `post-install` file should contain any steps required directly after the package is installed.
 This includes updating font databases and creating any post-install symlinks which may be required.

+## Frequently asked questions

+### How do I change compiler options globally?

+All you need to do is define `CFLAGS` in your environment.
+Either give it to `puke` directly (`CFLAGS=-O3 ./puke build zlib`) or set it in your shell's RC file.